awsdataarchitect/mobile_app_stores_search/README.md

   - pass true if you want to search in Apple Store and false for Google Play Store.
   - by default is set to true(Apple Store)

-Check an example app [Full Example](https://github.com/awsdataarchitect/mobile_app_stores_search/blob/main/example/lib/main.dart)
+Check an full example app. [here](https://github.com/awsdataarchitect/mobile_app_stores_search/blob/main/example/lib/main.dart)
 ## Support and feedback

 * For any other queries, reach our [waltsoft.net](https://waltsoft.net).